Heat Exchanger (G)

 Heat transfer coefficient model —

-mathematical model for heat transfer between the coolant and the wall
+mathematical model for heat exchange between a heat carrier and a wall

 Details

-Mathematical model for heat transfer between the heat transfer medium and the wall.
-The choice of model determines which expressions to apply and which parameters to specify for heat transfer calculations.
+A mathematical model for heat transfer between a heat carrier and a wall.
+The choice of the model determines which expressions to use and which parameters to specify for heat transfer calculations.

-For more details see the block E-NTU Heat Transfer.
+For more information, see the section E-NTU Heat Transfer.

 |